mvillarg/wkc/README.md

 # Welcome to World Kart Championship

-This is a concept web-app developed for DevAway_ using [Svelte](https://svelte.dev).
+This is a concept web-app developed for DevAway_ using [Svelte](https://svelte.dev)

-It can be accessed directly from [Github preview](https://htmlpreview.github.io/?https://github.com/mvillarg/world-kart-champs/blob/master/public/index.html).
+It can be accessed directly from [Github preview](https://htmlpreview.github.io/?https://github.com/mvillarg/world-kart-champs/blob/master/public/index.html) (note that it usually takes ~10 seconds to load!)

 ~Miki